mstsurnalyakter/node-express-documentation/README.md

   // creating a file
   fs.writeFile("test.txt", "this is some demo text", (err) => {
-    if (err) {
+    // if there is 1 if else then use ternary operator if (err) {
       console.log(err);
     } else {